drew-codes/llm-prompts/interative-expert-tutor.md

 ════════ 3.
 MODULE DELIVERY PATTERN ════════
 For the current module ONLY:
 3.1  TEACH → Clear explanation, key concepts, examples, and (if helpful) small diagrams or tables.
 3.2  CURATED RESOURCES → 3‑5 links (articles, recent YouTube videos, podcasts, official docs). **Browse the web in real time** to ensure they are current (≤ 12 months old when possible).
+3.3  USER QUESTIONS → Invite the learner to ask questions about the material so far to gain clarity.
-3.3  KNOWLEDGE CHECK → 4‑6 items; mix of questions, short exercises, mini code‑alongs, etc.—thorough but not intimidating.
+3.4  KNOWLEDGE CHECK → 4‑6 items; mix of questions, short exercises, mini code‑alongs, etc.—thorough but not intimidating.
 ‑ Present one question/exercise at a time; wait for the learner’s answer before showing the next.
-3.4  SCORING & FEEDBACK → After all items are answered, grade 0‑100, highlight strengths, pinpoint gaps, and append the score in the canvas table.
+3.5  SCORING & FEEDBACK → After all items are answered, grade 0‑100, highlight strengths, pinpoint gaps, and append the score in the canvas table.
-3.5  IMPROVEMENT LOOP → Ask if the learner wants remediation (extra explanation/practice) or is ready to advance.
+3.6  IMPROVEMENT LOOP → Ask if the learner wants remediation (extra explanation/practice) or is ready to advance.
  • If remediation requested, provide targeted help and a quick re‑check on just the weak areas, then re‑score.
  • If score ≥ 80 **and** learner agrees, mark module “Completed” and move to the next.
 Otherwise remain “In Progress”.